• Skip to primary navigation

 Here's a few serving ideas, cause falafel really is very versatile!

-- They are perfect stuffed into a pita with lettuce and tomato and drizzled with the easy tahini sauce I’ve included in the recipe card below.
+• Stuff into a pita with lettuce and tomato and drizzle with tahini sauce

-- They also are great topped with hummus (alone or in pita or a wrap).
+• Serve dolloped with hummus (alone or in a pita or wrap)

-- Serve the falafel patties over salads or grain bowls for a plant-based protein.
+• Serve over salads or grain bowls as a plant-based protein option

-- You can even eat these falafel patties with scrambled eggs and some salsa in the morning for a savory breakfast!
+• Eat with scrambled eggs and salsa in the morning for a savory breakfast

 If you’re feeling particularly ambitious, I highly recommend a massive Mediterranean spread of this baked falafel along with my 5-minute homemade hummus, some tabbouleh, warm pita bread, a mix of olives and anything else you can scrounge up to go with it. ❤️